 In order for the HOA to function in a healthy way, each change to the policy, each due date, and any other important information should be readily available to everyone in the community.
 If residents are feeling uninformed, this could be a sign that the leadership is not organized enough.

 With communication being such an important part of how to run an HOA smoothly, you may want to consider setting up a social media page.
 Social media makes it easier for the HOA board to disseminate information and post updates in an instant.
 Similarly, homeowners can keep up-to-date on the latest news in your HOA without having to call.
-You must note, though, there are some best practices to adopt when it comes to using social media in your HOA.
+You must note, though, that there are some best practices to adopt when it comes to using social media in your HOA.

 5. Have a Transparent and Healthy Budget